 - You also want to choose decodables that have enough of the focus skill for ample practice, but still make sense.
 No Rob lobs the rod on the log stories, just to get short o words!
 Remember, we always want our students to understand what they read, so decodable texts have to be comprehensible.

-Although phonics skills are essential to decodable texts, it’s important to include comprehension and fluency within these lessons.
+Although phonics skills are essential to decodable texts, it’s helpful to also include comprehension and fluency work within these lessons.

 How Can I Best Utilize Them?